 Everywhere you walk on Claggan you are surrounded by the sights and sounds of nature.

-Bird life abounds and you are certain to see a few of the island’s large population of rabbits on your walk.
-Claggan Island is also a great spot to observe marine life such as seals and otters, often seen from the cliff top at the north side of the island.
+Birdlife abounds and you are certain to see a few of the island’s large population of rabbits on your walk.
+Claggan Island is also a great spot to observe marine life such as seals and otters, often seen from the clifftop on the north side of the island.

 Belmullet Coastguard Station gets new lease of life